Macdonald index from 3d TQFT: Examples

-The half-index formula shows that the (twisted) $R$-charges for the chiral multiplets are all zero and the mixed Chern-Simons level for $U(1)_R$ and $U(1)_i$ is $\rho_{i}=2$ for all $i=1,2,\cdots,2n$.
-Before adding the superpotential term, the ACS theory has $U(1)^{4n}$ flavor symmetry.
+The half-index formula shows that the $R$-charges for all chiral multiplets are zero and the mixed Chern-Simons level between $U(1)_R$ and $U(1)_i$ is $\rho_{i}=2$ for all $i=1,2,\cdots,2n$.
+Before adding the superpotential term, the ACSM theory has $U(1)^{4n}$ flavor symmetry.

-Now our task is to identify the superpotential deformation that breaks all the symmetries except for one, which we denote as $U(1)_A$, under which we reproduce the Macdonald grading, and triggers an RG flow to $\mathcal{N}=4$ SCFT in the IR.
+We expect that there exists a superpotential deformation that breaks all the symmetries except for one $U(1)$, which we denote by $U(1)_A$.
+Our task is to identify this symmetry.
+We further expect that the Schur index \eqref{eq:a2nSchur}, when interpreted as the half-index of the 3d $\CN=4$ theory, is computed in the A-twisted limit.

 Let us start with the simplest case of $n=1$.
-The Schur index formula \eqref{eq:a2nSchur} gives
+The trace formula gives

-This expression is identical to that of the half-index of the 3d $\mathcal{N}=2$ Abelian Chern-Simons theory with $U(1)^2$ gauge group, with the following data:
+This expression can be identified with the half-index of the 3d $\mathcal{N}=2$ Abelian Chern-Simons theory with $U(1)^2$ gauge group, with the following data:

 Here $K$, $Q$, and $\rho$ refer to the Chern-Simons level, charge matrix, and $R$-gauge mixed Chern-Simons level, respectively.
 All the chiral multiplets have $R$-charge zero.